isomerpages/moe-bendemeerpri/_curriculum/School Library/Overview.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CABCD_1.jpg">
 </div>
-<p><em>Book characters came alive as both staff and students stepped into the shoes of their favourite literary figures</em>
+<p style="text-align:center;"><em>Book characters came alive as both staff and students stepped into the shoes of their favourite literary figures</em>
 <br>
 </p>
 <p>A key highlight of the celebration was the exploration of literary genres.